About Our Staff

 Director of Advancement

-Tania grew up in the Ojai Valley and graduated from The Thacher School.
-She plies her hometown experiences to connect local and regional donors with land conservation efforts in Ojai.
+Tania grew up in the Ojai Valley and after graduating from Thacher School, she obtained her degree in Forestry and Natural Resources Management Cal Poly, San Luis Obispo.
+She then later went on to earn a certificate in graphic design from UCSB.
+In her role with the OVLC, she connects local and regional supporters with land conservation efforts in Ojai.
 She came to nature in childhood through the Ojai Valley’s abundant open lands where hidden swimming holes and rocky caves were treated like secret mining claims; each special and worthy of protection.
 Tania’s path to land conservation was along the scenic route.
-Starting with a degree in Forestry and Natural Resources Management she passed through jobs in sales, backcountry horseback guiding, personal training, and graphic design.
+Starting with her degree in Forestry and Natural Resources Management she passed through jobs in sales, backcountry horseback guiding, personal training, and graphic design.
 Tania combines her experiences among local people and land with an eye of a graphic artist to interpret both the physical and cultural landscapes of the Ojai Valley in ways that create strong bonds with donors and the community.
+In her free time, Tania and her husband Tobias can often be found hiking or climbing on the OVLC trails and preserves with their dog Topa, or exploring other favorite outdoor destinations throughout the western states.

 Marti joined the OVLC staff as our bookkeeper in November 2009 and in February of 2010 she was promoted to Office Manager full time.
 She comes us with a diverse background of 30 years in the restaurant business including 7 as the general manager at Carrows in Ojai.
 She has also worked for more than 7 years at local non-profits including most recently the Ojai Youth Foundation and the Valley Oak Charter School.
 Marti is capable, confident, experienced, and lovely to work with.
 Marti and her husband have 2 daughters and have lived in Ojai since 1997.